satendrakumariiitbhopal/technical-papers/Tiny_habits.md

 I can use the ideas from Tiny Habits and Atomic Habits in the following way:

 1. **Make the cue obvious:**
-   I can keep my laptop and coding notes ready on my study table.

 2. **Make the habit attractive:**
-   I can choose interesting JavaScript or DSA problems that I enjoy solving.

 3. **Make it easy:**
-   Instead of deciding to study for two or three hours every day, I can start with just one coding problem or 15 minutes of practice.

 4. **Use an existing habit as a trigger:**
-   After I finish my evening routine, I can start my coding practice.

 5. **Make the response satisfying:**
-   After completing the problem, I can mark it as completed and appreciate the progress I made.

 ---